ittaihaas/XV6-tweaks/README.md

 # XV6-tweaks

 # Kernel_threads:
-Implementation of kernael managed threads, the system now runs threads instead of processes.
+Implementation of kernel managed threads, the system now runs threads instead of processes.
 Mutex and a tournament tree for mutual exclusion is also implemented, mutex as system calls and the tournament tree as user library.

 Threads: